UPPMAX/R-python-julia-matlab-HPC/exercises/matlab/MorePractice.rst

       t_out = toc;
     end

+.. challenge:: Compare 2 ways to parallelize code.

-.. challenge:: Run the following code as a batch job with ``iter=10000`` and set the number of workers equal to 8.
-Start with `the SBATCH template here <https://uppmax.github.io/R-python-julia-matlab-HPC/matlab/slurmMatlab.html#parallel-batch-script>`.
+  1. Run the following code with the MATLAB batch command with ``iter=10000`` and set the number of workers equal to 6.

    .. code-block:: matlab